-Improving automobile fuel efficiency is extremely important to reduce automobile $CO_2$ emissions and promote global warming countermeasures.
-In order to promote the improvement of automobile fuel efficiency, fuel efficiency standards (Top Runner Standards\) have been established based on the Act on the Rational Use of Energy (Energy Saving Act).
+Improving the fuel and electric efficiency of automobiles is one of the crucial measures to reduce automobile CO2 emissions and promote climate change mitigation.
+To promote the improvement of fuel and electric efficiency in automobiles, fuel efficiency standards (Top Runner Standards\) have been established based on the Act on Rationalization of Energy Use and Shift to Non-fossil Energy (Energy Saving Act).

-As a result, automobile manufacturing industry members (automobile manufacturers and importers) are required to improve fuel efficiency performance such that the average fuel efficiency of vehicles sold (determined by taking the weighted harmonic average of automobile fuel efficiency values) does not fall below standards set for each company based on their vehicle sales composition.
-Furthermore, it requires that they post fuel efficiency related information so that automobile users can select automobiles with superior fuel efficiency, and the fuel efficiency values are listed in the product catalogs of individual automobiles.
+As a result, automobile manufacturing industry members (automobile manufacturers and importers) are required to improve fuel and electric efficiency performance such that the average fuel and electric efficiency of vehicles sold (determined by taking the weighted harmonic average of automobile fuel efficiency values) does not fall below the standards set for each company based on their vehicle sales composition.
+Furthermore, it requires that they post fuel and electric efficiency related information so that automobile users can select automobiles with superior fuel and electric efficiency, and the fuel and electric efficiency values are listed in the product catalogs of individual automobiles.